Get insider access

 Shokz OpenRun Bone Conduction

-The Shokz OpenRun Bone Conduction and Anker Soundcore C30i Truly Wireless take different approaches to allowing you to retain situational awareness with long-lasting batteries, and it'll depend on whether you prefer one style over the other.
+The Shokz OpenRun Bone Conduction and Anker Soundcore C30i Truly Wireless take different approaches to allow you to retain situational awareness with long-lasting batteries, and it'll depend on whether you prefer one style over the other.
 The Shokz's wraparound headband design is a bit more fiddly depending on your head size and uses bone conduction, while the Anker is smaller with clip-on cuffs that have tiny dynamic drivers.
 The Shokz's IP67 rating is a bit more reassuring against the elements, while the Anker's IPX4 rating is less durable.
 The Anker's smaller size is more portable and slightly more stable fitting, if not quite as comfortable over prolonged sessions as the Shokz.
 The Anker have a more consistent sound, though both sound very bright and thin.
-That said, the Shokz have a better-sounding mic and the sound profile's treble range isn't as fatiguing.
+That said, the Shokz have a better-sounding mic, and the sound profile's treble range isn't as fatiguing.
 Plus, the Shokz can be worn by people with hearing aids or hearing loss, depending on the type of hearing impairment.

 Samsung Galaxy Buds3 Truly Wireless

 The Samsung Galaxy Buds3 Truly Wireless are more conventional earbuds than the Anker Soundcore C30i Truly Wireless with a lot more bass on tap and a greater IP57 rating.
 On the other hand, if you prize situational awareness, despite their unsealed fit, they still block out some of your environment, and their battery life is worse.
-The Anker are more niche and trade-off sound quality for a totally open-fit.
+The Anker are more niche and trade-off sound quality for a totally open fit.
 They're more stable than the Samsung, too, with OS-agnostic app support.
 However, the Anker lack the AI tools and any noise cancelling included with the Samsung buds.

 Test Results